About me

 Dr. Emma Hendy PhD, MAPDT01487, Adv.ACHUKI, DTC-CDT

 I am passionate about building partnerships between handler and dog so am constantly learning new skills to keep my training fresh.
 Over lockdown I was lucky enough to be able to focus on learning new insights into dog training and observations.
 I was introduced to the amazing world of Animal Centered Education (ACE) developed by Sarah Fisher.
 Learnt about concept training and games through Absolute Dogs – becoming a ProDog Trainer Geek.
-I have also passed my assessment to become a full member of the APDT (01487) and working towards becoming a Dog Training Collage Graduate.
-These achievements involved hours of learning, dozens of essays and a very in-depth assessment of my training in real life.
-These are also ongoing, and I have to show continuous personal development and learning to keep my membership active.
-I am fully insured, first aid trained and a member of the Pet Professional Network.
+I have also passed my assessment to become an Animal Training Instructor & full member of the APDT (01487) and a Dog Training Collage Certified Dog Trainer.
+These achievements involved hours of learning, dozens of essays and in-depth assessments of my training in real life.
+These are also ongoing, and I have to show continuous personal development and learning.
+I am fully insured and first aid trained for both people and dogs.

 I currently run a sheep and cattle farm alongside dog training and raising my first child.
 I started teaching biology over 10 years ago at university and as a personal tutor.
 My dog training journey started as a volunteer trainer at a Kennel Club training club several years ago as an obedience and hoopers instructor.
 Since then my love of dogs and dog training has grown.

-Since becoming an Advanced Accredited Canine Hoopers UK Instructor (ACHUKI) I have jumped into every aspect of hoopers; I am an experience Judge for Canine Hoopers UK (CHUK) and was delighted to be asked by them to help judge at the 2021 Tri-score event.
-I have competed in the CHUK National Finals 2019/2020 and at the Tri-Score 2019 event, run several workshops, hosted a hoopers camp and trained alongside the founders of CHUK.
+Since becoming an Advanced Accredited Canine Hoopers UK Instructor (ACHUKI) I have jumped into every aspect of hoopers; I am an experienced Judge for Canine Hoopers UK (CHUK) and was delighted to be asked by them to help judge at the 2021 Tri-score event and the National Finals in 2023 & 2024.
+I have competed in the CHUK National Finals 2019/2020 and at the Tri-Score 2019 event, run workshops, host an annual hoopers camp and trained alongside the founders of CHUK.
+I was on the CHUK committee for 18 months and am frequently invited to train around the country for other instructors.

 It was Zoe the zoomy lurcher that walked me down the path of dog training.
 It took a lot of patience and hard work but together we have done competitive obedience, agility and hoopers.
 Zoe has always been a dog of extremes, either zooming around or slow and careful.
 When Zoe stopped wanting to jump in agility and shut down in the ring I was devastated, but then we found hoopers and it has just been an amazing journey.
 She is such a genuine old girl and every run I have with her is pure joy.
-More recently Zoe has developed a few health issues, so we now enjoy scentwork, Parkour and freework.
+As Zoe has transitioned to golden oldie, so has our lives together.
+She has enjoyed parkour and scentwork, but is now fully retired.
+To help her keep active and cognitive we still do ACE Freework together.
+Even at 14 years old she teaches me things every day.

-The other dog I compete with is Bolt (or Big Dog) the collie, a loving but very enthusiastic boy.
-He is very willing to please, but sometimes takes his own course around the hoopers ring!
-He is my working sheepdog, so has a day job alongside his mum Meg, on the farm.
+The other dog in my life is Bolt (or Big Dog) the collie, a loving, sensitive but very enthusiastic boy.
+He is very willing to please, and loves life.
+He is my working sheepdog, so has a day job having taken over when his mum Meg retired.
 I held Bolt when he was born but have had to work hard at developing a true bond with him.
-We are going on a journey together learning new things every day.
+He no longer competes in Hoopers but we are going on a journey together learning new things every day.

 I wanted to start Pawfect Ability to enable everyone to have a chance to enjoy being in a team with their dog.
 From pet owners to competing partnerships everyone can benefit from positive training, if you have a goal we can help you reach it.